Officers Field

 Sustainability Features

-• Biomass heating is used across all homes, contributing to the site's goal of generating 50% of its energy from renewable sources.
+• Site's goal is generating 50% of its energy from renewable sources.

 • Half of the homes are connected to a mini-district heating system, while larger detached houses have individual biomass boilers.

-• All homes are designed to accommodate solar PV and solar hot water systems in the future, allowing residents to integrate renewable energy easily.
+• All homes are designed to accommodate solar PV and solar hot water systems in the future.

 • Water-saving sanitary fittings and the option for rainwater harvesting are included, along with smart energy meters.